 Freewriting will come in handy if you have a general topic but are not sure what you want to say about it.
 Get a pen and paper (or open a blank computer document) and set yourself a time limit.
 Then start writing about your general topic, recording thoughts as they come into your mind.
 Do not edit as you go, or even look back at what you have written.
 Just keep moving as thoughts occur to you.
 The purpose of freewriting is to develop ideas spontaneously and naturally.

 Clustering, or concept mapping, is when you write down a very broad topic or idea and then make a concept map, in which you diagram smaller ideas or categories that go into the central topic.
 The goal of clustering, much like freewriting, is to come up with lots of different possibilities.
 Then you can choose which ones you think are best suited for your assignment.

-An exercise in which you write whatever comes to mind when you think of a text or topic., An exercise in which you write a draft of your paper rapidly, from start to finish., An exercise that helps you refine your ideas by making a map., or A style of academic writing that involves a slow, thoughtful composition of thoughts.
+An exercise in which you write a draft of your paper rapidly, from start to finish., An exercise in which you write whatever comes to mind when you think of a text or topic., An exercise that helps you refine your ideas by making a map., or A style of academic writing that involves a slow, thoughtful composition of thoughts.